SaitejaGudidevini/FineTuning-LLM-using-MLX-Framework/README.md

 # YouTube Comment Reply Generator

-This project creates an AI-powered system for automatically generating contextually appropriate replies to YouTube comments.
-It leverages Microsoft's DialoGPT model fine-tuned on real YouTube comment-reply pairs to produce human-like responses.
+An AI system that automatically generates contextual replies to YouTube comments using fine-tuned DialoGPT.
+Optimized for Apple Silicon with MPS acceleration, it processes real comment-reply pairs to create human-like responses.
+Features customizable generation parameters and helps content creators engage with audiences efficiently without manual intervention.

 The system is optimized for Apple Silicon using Metal Performance Shaders (MPS) acceleration and features a custom dataset implementation for handling comment-reply pairs.
 The model can be trained on your own YouTube comment data and deployed to automatically generate responses with configurable parameters for controlling reply style and tone.